Harrell18W/schedule-keeper/docs/using-slack-bot.md

     * Can be a time in the future, but cannot be a time that precedes when you started working
     * See time section for acceptable inputs
+* customer (optional)
+    * State the customer you are working for
+    * If used, you will not be asked to select a customer
+    * This can be either the full name of the customer, or a nickname established in the client program
+    * Not case sensitive
+    * Ex: Apple, APL, apl

 Using the Clock Out button in the reply of the /clockin command is equivalent to running this command with no time argument.

-This will reply with information about your session, and another Cancel button.
+This will reply with information about your session.
+There will also be a button to undo and delete the logged hours.

+## /nicknames

+Lists all the nicknames for a customer.
+Send the command, then select the customer from the drop down.

 ## time arguments